saitaiky/notebook/docs/docs/web-development/kubernetes/basic.md

 `kubectl run nginx --image nginx` created a Deployment named nginx before 1.18 (which creates a ReplicaSet, which creates a Pod)

-`kubectl run nginx --image nginx` creates a Pod named nginx in 1.18+
+`kubectl run nginx --image nginx` creates a Pod named nginx in 1.18+ The future plan of `kubectl run` is to act more like a docker run command.

 Creating a Deployment in 1.18: `kubectl create deployment nginx --image nginx`
 :::